Understanding The Costs of Owning a Private Practice

 Cost level: $$ (Solo Practice); $$$+ (Group Practice, size dependent)

 I honestly don’t know how anyone could run a therapy business without this.
-My practice management software is the cornerstone of my business.
+My group practice software is the cornerstone of my business.
 In addition to storing and protecting our clients’ medical records, it allows us to manage our schedules and availability, handle all direct patient billing and insurance claims, securely message with patients, run numerous reports including ones necessary for payroll, and enables new and established clients to schedule appointments from the convenience of their own device.
 And honestly, this is just scratching the surface of everything I use my practice management software for.

 Secure, HIPAA-Compliant Email, Fax, & Phone Services